 - Heat your butter in a small saucepan over medium high heat, when completely melted and starting to bubble (1-2 minutes, watch carefully to make sure it doesn’t burn), add your onion.
 Cook until translucent and starting to brown, 5-7 minutes.

-- In a large mixing bowl, beat your eggs.
+- Meanwhile, in a large mixing bowl, beat your eggs.
 Add your chopped lettuce, basil and both cheeses, reserving 2 Tbsp of the Parm to sprinkle on after.
 Season with salt and pepper and whisk with a fork to combine well.
 It will look like there is a lot of lettuce, don’t worry, this will shrink down.

 - Distribute your egg mixture evenly between the muffin tins.
 Sprinkle the tops with remaining parmesan cheese.